German Potato Salad Recipe

 - ¼ cup apple cider vinegar

-- 1 cup diced green onions reserve about 1 tbsp for garnish
+- 1 cup green onions diced, reserving about 1 tablespoon for garnish

 - salt and pepper to taste

-Place potatoes in a large mixing bowl.
-Pour vinaigrette mixture and diced bacon over the top and mix.
-Garnish with additional diced green onions, dried parsley and salt and pepper.
+Add diced bacon to potatoes, then pour the onion vinaigrette mixture over and mix.
+Garnish with reserved diced green onions, dried parsley and salt and pepper.